Programs at Public Health

-Public Health's Children with Special Healthcare Needs (CMH) Program provides case management and service coordination for families with children who have or potentially have special health care needs and are residents of Ohio.
+Public Health's Children with Special Healthcare Needs (CMH) Program provides case management and service coordination for families with children who have special health care needs and are residents of Ohio.

 The Communicable Disease Reporting Program monitors the occurrence of contagious illnesses within Montgomery County.
 Our team gathers reports of diseases in the community, interviews people with disease, and conducts follow-up investigations to determine the source of infection.